Chuck Austen Returns to Comics With Your First Look Inside Sci-Fi Western Thriller Edgeworld

 It’s been over a decade since Miracle Man and X-Men writer Chuck Austen was making comics—but he’s back with an all star team for a new creator-owned series.
 It’s one that promises a heady mix of Firefly, Westworld, and Deep Space Nine, and we’ve got a first look inside.

 Coming to Comixology as part of its originals lineup next week, Edgeworld teams Austen up with Spider-Girl’s Patrick Olliffe alongside colorist Lee Loughridge, letterer Jodi Wynne and editor Bis Stringer- Horne.
-The series, followes Killian Jess, a former intergalactic soldier turned magistrate who works to protect the planet Pala with one of its native beings, Cheela.
+The series, follows Killian Jess, a former intergalactic soldier turned magistrate who works to protect the planet Pala with one of its native beings, Cheela.

 Together, Jess and Cheela must defend the backwater world from the usual kinds of threats a planet on the edge of known space usually faces—seedy criminals, alien aggressors, military expansionism.
 But Pala’s problems are amplified due to the fact that Pala sits underneath a massive wormhole unlike any other in the galaxy, a riftgate promising interstellar access unlike anything seen.
 In order to avoid the spotlight Pala has now been put under, the duo have to come together to save the world from being torn apart by outside interests and hidden threats.